KallistiOS/dcload-serial/README.md

 * This was tested on **Catalina 10.15.2** only, however it should work on pretty much any version of macOS.
+* Of course some sort of USB serial adapter must be used.
+The standard **FT232RL USB-Serial** boards from China that are sold pretty much everywhere work great and are super cheap.
-* Modern macOS supports the same speeds as the other platforms.
+* Modern macOS supports the same speeds as the other platforms, currently up to `1.56M` baud (`-b 1500000`).
+This was tested using Catalina and an **FT232RL**.
 * Compilation on macOS requires `libelf`, which can be easily installed using the [Homebrew package manager](https://brew.sh): `brew install libelf`
 * The static compilation option cannot be used on macOS due to the way GCC